 The City of Fayetteville is proud to offer a unique and extensive trail network for both biking and walking that promotes active, healthy lifestyles as well as alternate transportation.
 Below you’ll find information regarding how to best utilize Fayetteville trails to meet your needs.

 City trails include paved shared-use trails, designated bicycle lanes on city streets, and natural-surface mountain bike and hiking trails.
 We are continuing to expand and improve our trails with lighting, art and landscaping, and new construction.
 View our current trail construction projects.

-The Northwest Arkansas Razorback Regional Greenway is a 40 mile (64 km), primarily off-road, paved trail that travels on a north-south axis through Northwest Arkansas.
-Dedicated on May 2, 2015, the Greenway connects Kessler Mountain Regional Park in Fayetteville to Lake Bella Vista north of Bentonville, while also accessing schools, businesses and cultural amenities along the route.
+The Razorback Greenway is a 40 mile (64 km), primarily off-road, paved trail that travels on a north-south axis through Northwest Arkansas.
+Dedicated on May 2, 2015, the Greenway connects Kessler Mountain Regional Park in Fayetteville to Lake Bella Vista north of Bentonville, while also accessing many schools, businesses and cultural amenities along the route.

 Trail Rules and Etiquette

 Electric bicycles, electric scooters and motorized wheelchairs are permitted on trails.
 Other motorized vehicles are prohibited.

 - Yield to others when entering or crossing trail.

 - Faster trail users should yield to slower traffic.

 - Move off the trail when stopped to allow others to pass.